paulf-999/dbt_cicd_codepipeline_eg/README.md

 * Prior to using AWS CodeBuild (used for CI / CD), you will need to create an OATH token with Git.
 See: https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token

+### Tools used

+* AWS CodeBuild, CodePipeline and SSM for CI / CD
+* DBT for integrating CI unit testing

 ### Setup

 #### 1. CI / CD setup, using AWS CodePipeline